10. 28 Days (2000)

 8. The Proposal (2009)

-Hard-working book publisher Margaret Tate (Sandra Bullock) is a force to be reckoned with.
+Next on our official list takes us to the boardroom.
+Hard-working book publisher Margaret Tate is a force to be reckoned with.
 Everyone steers clear of her except her assistant Andrew Paxton (Ryan Reynolds).

 All is well with Margaret until she finds out her work Visa has expired and must return to Canada.
 She and her reluctant personal assistant hatch a plan to marry to halt the deportation.
 It’s no secret they fall in love, but not before some very funny scenes take place.
 A romantic comedy that’s funny but not cheesy.